Antarctica - Color or Black and White

 Antarctica is a singularly unique and vast continent.
-A sea journey to the Antarctic Peninsula will see you cross a blue-grey melancholic ocean to a world of ice, water and rock.
+A sea journey to the Antarctic Peninsula involves crossing a blue-grey melancholic ocean to a gigantic world of ice, water and rock.

 The dominant colors in Antartica are white, blue, grey and black, with the occasional splash of yellow or orange on a penguin or in their krill-based poop.